code4recovery/tsml-ui/README.md

 A list of AA meeting types can be found in the [Meeting Guide format spec](https://github.com/code4recovery/spec).

-### Custom image in place of map on online meetings
+### Custom image instead of map on online meetings

 Maps are not shown on meetings that are not meeting in person, which results in a lot of empty space on large screens.
 If you'd like to display a custom graphic here specifically for online meetings, try adapting this CSS to your needs.